-This London landmark is a bridge used by traffic and pedestrians.
-Tower Bridge opened in 1894 and was only painted the iconic blue and white on the ironwork in 1977 for the Queen's Silver Jubilee.
+This London landmark is a bridge used by cars, buses, motorbikes, cyclists and pedestrians.
+Tower Bridge opened in 1894 and the ironwork was painted an iconic blue and white in 1977 for the Queen's Silver Jubilee.
 And do note, it's not London Bridge – that’s the plain concrete bridge to the west.

 Directions: If you'd like to see the other love lock locations in London on the same day here are the directions to the next location: Catch the 78 bus from Tower Bridge (going north) to Shoreditch.Continue to 5 of 5 below.

 Shoreditch High Street Station